rogelj/Intro_Python/README.md

 ## Guided Practice: Dive into Data with Python (20 mins)

-Let us create a new Jupyter notebook for this practice.
+Let us go through a new Jupyter notebook for this practice.
 We will work in pairs.

-1. Save the file called [Python101_Part2_GuidedPractice.ipynb](./code/Python101_Part2_GuidedPractice.ipynb) in a known location in your file system
+1. Open file called [Python101_GuidedPractice.ipynb](./Python101_GuidedPractice.ipynb) in a known location in your file system
-2. Start Jupyter and navigate to the location where you saved the file
-3. Open the file
 4. Voilà, you can start the Guided Practice

 ***

 <a name="ind-practice2"></a>

-## Independent Practice: More Python Practice (20 mins)
+## Independent Practice: More Python Practice

-### DISCUSION

-Given your interests and knowledge, which are you more interested in learning about:

-- practical applications of python, or
-- python fundamentals?

->
->
-> OPTION 1
->
-> You can use the [Iris Dataset notebook included in the materials](./code/Python101_Part2_IndPractice.ipynb) to follow up the introduction to pandas in the previous section.
-Note that the notebook makes reference to the [Iris Dataset included here](./code/data/iris.csv).
->
+It is your turn to practice.
+You can still work in pairs.
+Open up the [Python101_IndPractice.ipynb](./Python101_IndPractice.ipynb) notebook and follow the instructions.

 ***